hrichardsonlab/fmri-analysis/data/event_files/README.txt

 - Each task events file REQUIRES a corresponding task data file.
 The events file name must have the name of the corresponding data file indicated in it's name (e.g., sub-001_ses-01_task-pixar_run-01_events.tsv)

 - Columns indicating the onset and duration are required.
 Optionally, a trial_type column can be included - this is almost always needed to indicate which events the onset and durations refer to.

+- Event onsets for pixar assume a 10s delay between the start of acquisition and the start of the movie.